How to Build an App With AI: No-Code and Low-Code Guide

 How do I keep outputs original?

-Add your own experience, examples, data, interviews, analysis, decisions.
+Add your own experience, examples, data, interviews, analysis, and decisions.
 Use AI for structure and drafting, but don’t publish generic output without human insight.

 What’s the safest way to start?